elasticdog/elasticdog-com/content/Software Licensing.md

 I don't have as clear of a stance on what's the best approach in the world of commercial software.
 If you want to make money from the software you write, what are good options?

 There's so much disagreement and arguing over license terms and rights, most of which have never actually been challenged in court.
 For a taste of the mess, just read through [these](https://news.ycombinator.com/item?id=41227172) [two](https://news.ycombinator.com/item?id=23966778) Hacker News threads regarding the GNU Affero General Public License (AGPL).
+And yet another [HN thread](https://news.ycombinator.com/item?id=41256222) about CockroachDB changing licenses after previously trying one of the middle ground options.

 I need to think through ["Fair Source"](https://fair.io/) and it's implications more deeply.
 Delayed Open Source Publication (DOSP) is a similar term.
 I'm not 100% convinced that it would be the direction I'd choose starting a software business now.
 I do think some of the pushback comes from projects that start as Open Source and later switch to being less open.
 Would there be as much of a feeling of betrayal if a company started as Fair Source from the beginning?